stenver/debugging_example_for_class/README.md

 # Intent
 This application is a demonstration of debugging.
 It contains many intentional bugs, among which

-1. If you run the application and click button on the root page long enough, then the server will start throwing index out of range exceptions
+1. If you run the application and click button on the root page more than 7 times, then the server will start throwing index out of bounds exceptions

 2. If you reload the page after you have already asked for some wise words, then there are 2 errors

 * The wise words index is < 7 and but you will not get all the wise words, only 1 of a kind

-* The wise words index is >= 7 and none of the wise words are loaded because of list index out of bound exception
+* The wise words index is >= 7 and none of the wise words are loaded because of list index out of bounds exception

 # How to run